bugcrowd/templates/submissions/description/societal_biases/template.md

-# Societal Biases

-## Overview of the Vulnerability

 Societal biases occurs when AI model reflect or reinforce societal prejudices and inequalities that are present in the data used to train them.
 This can be a result of historical and cultural influences that shape the data, and can include systemic discrimination and social stereotypes.
 Outputs from AI models that have a societal bias can perpetuate and amplify existing societal biases, leading to unfair and discriminatory outcomes.

 ## Business Impact